 The school (Application B) will have its own separate waste storage unit and will be serviced by a separate refuse truck.
 A dedicated school loading bay will be provided.
 Again, servicing trips will be managed in order to avoid school pick up and drop off times.
 A plan (Drawing Number: 38262/5520/27) showing this is included in Appendix C.

-The location of bin stores and collection points are shown in plan (Drawing Number: 38262/5520/27) and has been included in Appendix B.

 Policy and Legislative Background

 Overview